semuconsulting/PyGPSClient/RTK-TIPS.md

 ### 7. "FLOAT" vs "FIXED"

 - It is important to understand that these RTK status values are based, in essence, on a statistical analysis (using the principles of [Kalman Filtering](https://en.wikipedia.org/wiki/Kalman_filter)) of the [various errors](https://www.semuconsulting.com/gnsswiki/#Errors) ('residuals') which affect the calculation of carrier phase pseudorange, and hence the accuracy of the navigation solution.
 - The receiver's firmware applies a complex proprietary algorithm to determine if this statistical analysis is within a certain tolerance.
 If it is, the receiver will report an 'RTK-FIXED' status.
 If it is outside the designated tolerance, the receiver may report an 'RTK-FLOAT' status.
 This doesn't *necessarily* mean that the solution is less accurate - it just means that the *confidence* level is lower than 'FIXED'.
-An 'RTK-FLOAT' status will therefore generally yield a lower accuracy estimation (`hAcc`, `vAcc`) than 'RTK-FIXED'.
+- An 'RTK-FLOAT' status will therefore generally yield a lower accuracy estimate (`hAcc`, `vAcc`) than 'RTK-FIXED'.
-- Both are essentially a measure of confidence in the carrier phase pseudorange calculation and hence navigation solution.

 ### <a name="caveats">8.
 Some caveats on "hAcc" and "vAcc"</a>

 - **NB:** `hAcc` and `vAcc` values are *not* available from the default cohort of NMEA messages output by most GNSS receivers (including the F9P).
 In order to receive these values, you will need to enable either proprietary NMEA sentences like u-blox's UBX00, or UBX messages like NAV-PVT.
-- Much is made of reported horizontal (hAcc) and vertical (vAcc) accuracy figures.
-Note, however, that these are **merely estimates** based on a statistical analysis of:
+- Much is made of reported horizontal (hAcc) and vertical (vAcc) accuracy figures, but they are **merely estimates** based on a statistical analysis of:
   - Number of satellites (`sip`)
   - Signal strengths (`CN₀`)
   - Geometric distribution of the satellites (`dop`)
   - Pseudorange residuals ([UERE](https://en.wikipedia.org/wiki/Error_analysis_for_the_Global_Positioning_System))
 - In the case of the u-blox ZED-F9P receiver, the analysis itself is proprietary and is performed within the F9P's firmware, rather than in client software.
+- Ultimately, the only definitive way of establishing the accuracy of an RTK (or PPK) navigation solution is to compare it with a known fixed reference point whose 3D coordinates have been independently established via high precision surveying techniques.
+- Note that the 7th and 8th decimal places of a decimal lat/lon coordinate are equivalent to about 1.1cm and 1.1mm respectively, which represents the practical limit of any RTK or PPK GNSS application - anything more than this would be spurious.

 ---
 ## <a name="example">Illustrated Example</a>